 Were any silent movie scores recorded during the silent era?

 This might seem like a silly question, but there are some interesting recordings of silent film-type scores that were made at the tail end of the silent era.
-Some theaters were wired for sound before the studios had converted all of their productions to sound, so a number of films from 1928 and 1929 were released as silent pictures -- with intertitles and silent-style production techniques -- but with recorded musical scores for those theaters that wanted them.
+Some theaters were wired for sound before the studios had converted all of their productions to sound, so a number of films from 1927 through 1929 were released as silent pictures -- with intertitles and silent-style production techniques -- but with recorded musical scores for those theaters that wanted them.
 These films give an idea of how silent film scores sounded at the best theaters in the late 1920s, although unfortunately these scores are hard to find on video.
 While some films, like Sunrise and Seventh Heaven, are considered incomplete without their recorded scores, others like Wings or The Wedding March are re-released on video with new organ scores as though the original score was expendable.
 My personal opinion is that in live performances it is valid to present these films either with the recorded score or with live musicians, but if you're going to watch a recorded film on a video it might as well use the original score.
-As Hugo Riesenfeld, composer of the excellent score for Sunrise, said in 1926:
+As composer Hugo Riesenfeld said in 1926:

 It is not probable that the Vitaphone will ever entirely replace the orchestra, but it does make it possible for certain films requiring the finest musical accompaniment to be shown in places where there is no orchestra available.

-The fact that he was wrong about the death of the theater orchestra is irrelevant to the fact that he obviously prefered live orchestras to Vitaphone scores -- presumably his Sunrise score was likewise only intended for theaters where there was no orchestra (including, eventually, our living rooms).
+The fact that he was wrong about the death of the theater orchestra is irrelevant to the fact that he obviously prefered live orchestras to Vitaphone scores -- a case could be made that his Vitaphone scores were likewise only intended for theaters where there was no orchestra (including, eventually, our living rooms).

 Most of these answers come from my article on photoplay music (where the facts are properly referenced).
 I'm afraid it's rather hard to find, but try Interlibrary Loan.